28 Most Popular Types of Necklaces – From Then to Now

 20. Bib Necklace

-bib necklace
+bib statement necklace

-Bib necklace by Kissy Beads.
+Bib necklace.
 See it here.

 As the name implies, this necklace style drapes like a bib, with a narrower frame resting around the neck while a wider portion spreads below the collarbones.
 This tapering design is usually made with several rows of beads or gemstones but sometimes also uses other materials like silver, gold, crystals, or glass beads.